About our Breeds

 Read the rest of this article on WIKIPEDIA.

 The Great Dane is often described as a gentle giant, but he is naturally protective when the situation calls for it.
 He is affectionate and loves people, and those qualities should never be perverted by encouraging aggressive behavior.
+Keep in mind they are still puppies until about 2yo and we call them. "infants in a toddler's body".

 Great Danes love children, but they must learn how to be gentle around them.
 And one swipe of that wagging tail will knock a toddler over, so it’s important to supervise their interactions.
 These big dogs can also learn to get along with other pets, especially when they are raised with them.